Our Code

 Start building collections and interpretive digital exhibits!
 Consider contacting us and set up your own Kronofoto instance!
 Help us test, build upon, and improve the code, front-end design, and creation tools to make

-Kronofoto accessible to everyone, and available on GitHub.
+Kronofoto is available on GitHub.